Heroic romance

-Heroic romances refers to a distinguished class of imaginative literature that flourished in the 17th century, principally in France.
+Heroic romance is a class of imaginative literature that flourished in the 17th century, principally in France.

 Characteristics

 Today, heroic romances are more often grouped into the larger romance genre than discussed individually.
 As a part of this larger category, heroic romances are distinguished by their vernacular language, their celebration of chivalric adventure, and their taste for the exotic, remote, and miraculous.
 They generally end happily, and are separated from epics by their sophistication of narrative.
 Heroic romances flourished during a reawakening of medieval romantic elements and usually featured the pursuit of the valiant for impossible beauty.
 However, they also captured the language, feeling, and atmosphere of the age.
-The passion of love is dominant throughout; the object of the hero’s affections is usually very beautiful and fiercely loyal.
+The passion of love is dominant throughout; the object of the hero's affections is usually very beautiful and fiercely loyal.
 These books were written with an aim that was partly educational.
 Although they were meant to entertain, their message was also one meant to instill lessons of practical chivalry.